forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 * Wikipedia on the language policy in the Ukraine <https://en.wikipedia.org/wiki/Language_policy_in_Ukraine>
 * Parliament passes Ukrainian language bill <https://www.kyivpost.com/ukraine-politics/parliament-passes-ukrainian-language-bill.html>

-> Here, out of a Swiss perspective, the current language legislation in the Ukraine is considered - let's say - odd.
+> Here, from a Swiss perspective, the current language situation in the Ukraine is considered - let's say - odd.
 >> In Switzerland there are three main languages, namely Italian (native speakers about 10%), French (native about 20%) and German (about 60%, though learned first and spoken is mainly an alemannic dialect, collectively referred as Swiss German).
-Additionally Romansh is a national language spoken by about 0.5%.
+Additionally Romansh is an official language and spoken by about 0.5%.
 Official notes from EDA: <https://www.eda.admin.ch/aboutswitzerland/en/home/gesellschaft/sprachen.html>, Expatica on Languages: <https://www.expatica.com/ch/education/language-learning/languages-in-switzerland-107845/>, Wikipedia: <https://en.wikipedia.org/wiki/Languages_of_Switzerland>)).